Richard Caborn: Parliamentary career

 Caborn was seen as a close ally of John Prescott, running his campaigns for the deputy leadership of the Labour Party in 1992 (whilst supporting Bryan Gould for leader).
 He also ran Prescott's campaign for both deputy and leader in 1994.
 He is a former Bennite, and was very active on South Africa issues, being pro-Mandela and anti-apartheid; he ran concerts in support of the African National Congress.
 He was an active supporter of Arthur Scargill during the 1984–1985 miners' strike.

 In March 2003, Caborn supported Tony Blair in voting for the controversial Iraq War.
 On 30 December 2005, Caborn publicly announced his support for capped wages in British football.

 On 28 June 2007, it was announced he would step down as Minister for Sport to become the prime minister's ambassador for Britain's unsuccessful 2018 FIFA World Cup bid.
 In this role, he lobbied FIFA, oversaw the appointment of the bid's senior team and liaised between ministers and the Football Association.

 Caborn announced on 13 September 2007 that he would stand down at the next general election.

 Caborn is a director of Nuclear Management Partners, which manages the Sellafield nuclear complex, a consultant to AMEC, a construction firm in the nuclear industry, and also a consultant to the Fitness Industry Association.

 In March 2010, Caborn faced accusations in The Sunday Times that he accepted money in exchange for influencing policy, implicating him in the "Lobbygate" affair.
-On 9 December 2010, Stephen Byers, Geoff Hoon and himself were banned from Parliament.
+On 9 December 2010 he, Stephen Byers, and Geoff Hoon were banned from Parliament.
 The Standards and Privileges Committee banned him for six months whilst Byers received two years and Hoon five years.

 Caborn principles

-The Caborn principles, a list of criteria used by a Secretary of State in deciding whether to use his power to call in a planning application, are named after Caborn, who as Planning Minister first established them in June 1999.
+The Caborn principles, a list of criteria used by a Secretary of State in deciding whether to use their power to call in a planning application, are named after Caborn, who as Planning Minister first established them in June 1999.